Fitzy97/seo-page-questions/README.md

 # seo-page-questions
 Code to construct a Search Enginge Optimization page for Testingmom.com.
 Completed in my internship there in Summer 2017.
 Sets up a webpage that pulls questions from the Testingmom.com database, reformats them, and presents them to the user.
 It included interactive funcionality so that the user could click the answer and receive a correct or incorrect prompt, an on-off audio switch, and dynamic resizing.
+Will not work without authorized connection to Testingmom.com.

 # img
 Contains media data